 I love this time of year… a time of reflection and redirection.
 A time where everyone is just a little bit kinder, gentler and more giving.
 As we enter the last few days of the year, I trust your kindness will be known to all.

-Speaking with so many of you, your business plans are ready… you are reflecting on what worked, what didn’t and the adjustments you will make in the New Year.
-Here is what I know, from working with agents, teams, and brokerage business plans over the world:
+Speaking with so many of you, your business & marketing plans are ready… you are reflecting on what worked, what didn’t and the adjustments you will make in the New Year.
+Here is what I know, from working with agents, teams, and brokerage business plans all over the world:

 One – Most of us are not thinking BIG enough, if your plan is too comfortable it’s probably too small.
 Everyone reading this – and has the desire – can DOUBLE their business in 2020.